smizell/hyperdescribe/proposal-0.1.0.md

 ## Default Prefixes

-By default, Hyperdescribe will honor all of the prefixes in the [core initial contexts of RDFa](http://www.w3.org/2011/rdfa-context/rdfa-1.1).
+By default, Hyperdescribe will honor all of the prefixes in the [core initial contexts of RDFa](http://www.w3.org/2011/rdfa-context/rdfa-1.1) without having to specify them.

 ## Content Object